software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/diagramming.md

 **collaboration** and speeding up development by presenting the architecture in an accessible and organized manner.

-## Difference Between an Architectural Framework and Diagramming Approach
+## Framework vs Diagramming Approach

 **Architectural frameworks** provide a **semantical** and **logical model** for describing a system's structure, components, and relationships.
 They define the